Find out what makes up your credit score so you can work to improve it.

 Improving your credit score starts with understanding where you're at with your finances and your credit, and then working to improve them.
 As your finances improve your credit score will improve with it.
 Here is a quick guide to improving your credit and financial position:

-- Order your credit score and credit file.
-These two usually come together, or you can order them separately.
-You can receive your credit file for free once a year and you can receive your free credit score from finder.com.au.
-When you know your score, check what credit position you fall into – excellent, average, below average, etc. – and you will have a good idea of how you fare to the rest of the population.
+- Get your credit score and credit report.
+You can order both your credit score and your report for free through finder.
+When you know your score, check what credit band you fall into – excellent, fair, weak, etc. – and you will have a good idea of how you fare to the rest of the population.
 Your credit report can then give you a more in-depth understanding of your financial position so you can make actionable changes.

 - Check your file for high-risk listings.
 Listings can include multiple credit enquiries in a short space of time, high credit limit credit cards, multiple loan accounts and of course, bad credit listings such as defaults, serious credit infringements and bankruptcies.

 - Identify listings that you can improve.
 No two credit reports are the same and so the same improvement process will not be the same for everyone.
 However, there are a few ways you can improve your credit score.
 For instance, if you have a high credit limit credit card that you aren't using, you can consider lowering it.
 If you have multiple personal loans and credit card debt, you can consider consolidating it.